systemsdk/docker-symfony-api/docs/development.md

 Above commands you can run in symfony container shell using next: `./bin/console doctrine:migrations:<command>`.

-Using above workflow allow you make database changes on your application.
+Using above workflow allows you make database changes on your application.
 Also you do not need to make any migrations files by hand (Doctrine will handle it).
 Please always check generated migration files to make sure that those doesn't contain anything that you really don't want.